+'''

 control actuator <n> off/y

+'''

 <n> is an actuator's ID number.
 The ID number is available in the EMX web interface or using the show command in the CLI.
-It is an integer between 1 and 32.
+It is an integer starting at 1.

 If you entered the command without "/y", a message appears, prompting you to confirm the operation.
 Then: